Piura Peru Travel Guide

 Observe a species of baleen whale migrating from July to October.

-AN unforgettable experience for nature enthusiasts.
+A memorable experience for outdoor enthusiasts.

 A full day for beach relaxation and enjoying seafood is sufficient.